Digital

 Farmer Resources

-Digital approaches to reach all socio-economic groups
+Digital approaches to farmer learning

 Digital Crop Guides and Extension Materials